Who is Elizabeth Warren?

 Senator Warren typically falls left of center on a host of other social issues.
 She is a strong supporter of pro-choice legislation, opposing the 20-week abortion ban and any Supreme Court Justice who opposes legal abortion.
 Last year, she blasted the president on Twitter for his failure to protect Dreamers, and blamed him of using them as “bargaining chips”.
 She’s also stood firmly against most of the president’s immigration policies and has spoken out against ICE, stating that it needs to be replaced with something that more reflects our values.
 She has recently put forth a plan for universal childcare, that would make childcare free for families at 200 percent of the poverty level by redistributing a small percentage of wealth from those earning more than $50 million a year.

 While in office, the senator has openly advocated for stricter but common sense gun legislation and has a D rating with the NRA.
-Throughout her political career, Ms. Warren has been a strong advocate for women’s rights, LGBTQ rights, social justice policies, and recently stated at her Lawrence announcement that, “Race matters and we need to say so.”Looking to make a difference?
-Consider signing one of these petitions:
+Throughout her political career, Ms. Warren has been a strong advocate for women’s rights, LGBTQ rights, social justice policies, and recently stated at her Lawrence announcement that, “Race matters and we need to say so.”Check out these Warren 2020 shirts from our featured partner – ShopBlue

 What’s her voting record?